 You’ve perused Craigslist plenty of times.
-Maybe you’ve scored some great furniture, found a new apartment, or even sold some of your stuff — but you certainly don’t consider yourself a pro.
+Maybe you’ve scored some great furniture, found a new apartment, or even sold some of your stuff, or even donated some furniture to charity — but you certainly don’t consider yourself a pro.

 It might be time to level up.
 There are a few key components of successfully selling furniture on Craigslist that can reduce the amount of time and hassle, and get you a better price for your goods.
 You don’t want to end up paying to put your furniture in storage, right?
 So once you’ve decided what you plan to sell, take each item through this checklist and watch the buyers roll in.